 A decent and up-to-date CV is becoming increasingly important.
 It is the first tool to convince a recruiter that you’re the go-to guy/girl.
 Therefore, being different from all the other CVs is the key to being invited for an actual interview.
-Displaying the most important information about yourself in a insightful and strategic way will provide this distinction.
-There are a lot of different ways to do so, however, but the CaCo comes to the rescue!
-We’ve set-up an overview of the most important aspects of a CV and how to build one properly.
+Displaying the most important information about yourself in an insightful and strategic way will provide this distinction.
+There are a lot of different ways to do so, however the CaCo comes to the rescue!
+We’ve set up an overview of the most important aspects of a CV and how to build one properly.
 Keep in mind that a CV is a very personal document, so if you have something very special that’s not mentioned below; don’t forget to implement it!

 Second, you mention your current and completed education.
 Rank these from most to least recent, mentioning the relevant years.
 Don’t forget to mention the school/university (and city/country).

-Last but not least, mention diploma’s, extracurricular courses, volunteer work, a board year, etc. If relevant, you can mention some of your hobby’s/personal interest.
+Last but not least, mention diplomas, extracurricular courses, volunteer work, a board year, etc. If relevant, you can mention some of your hobby’s/personal interests.
 This provides an image of you as a person.